 The purpose of this policy is to provide guidelines on the use of spaces within ODU Libraries for exhibits, student art shows, performances, receptions and other events that are not organized or sponsored by the Libraries.

 Event: includes but is not limited to exhibits, student art shows, performances and receptions

 ODU Libraries: ODU Libraries includes Perry Library, Diehn Composers Room and Hofheimer Art Library

-This policy encompasses spaces in the Old Dominion University Libraries as listed above (Section B) and is consistent with University Policy #1660: Use of University Facilities.
+This policy encompasses spaces in the Old Dominion University Libraries as listed above (Section B) and is consistent with University Policy 3200: Use of Facilities and Grounds.

 The ODU Libraries are the center of the University's intellectual, cultural and social life.
 The Libraries, therefore, welcome requests by individuals and groups to hold events and/or display creative works and cultural artifacts in various formats within spaces at the Libraries.

 Requests to use spaces within ODU Libraries must be directed to the Library Administration Office.
 Library Administration reserves the right to approve or decline requests.
 If a request is approved, the Libraries grant use of space only.
 All costs associated with events are the sole responsibility of the requestor.
 The Libraries will not provide financial, logistical or administrative support for events.
 Examples include but are not limited to paying for and/or coordinating event staff, security, information technology support, marketing, catering, parking, setup, tear-down, and housekeeping.